-My husband, Jeff Fulbright, a practicing lawyer, wrote My Roadmap to College and Career with me.
+My husband, Jeff Fulbright, a practicing lawyer, wrote My College Road Map with me.
 And we are so excited to share all of our insider info with you.

 Read on for my favorite College Prep posts!

 Be sure to keep an eye out for my new college prep planner, My College Road Map, published by Apologia ...Read More

 After reading the past posts, you now know everything you need to know to help your homeschooled child find the ...Read More